Chart Color Schemes

 St Marys has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 31 projects likely to impact the area.
-Key projects include St Marys Station Upgrade and Metro Integration, Luddenham Metro Station and Sydney Science Park, Western Sydney Aerotropolis Infrastructure and Development, and M12 Motorway.
-The following list details those most relevant.
+AreaSearch has identified 31 projects likely impacting the area.
+Notable projects include St Marys Station Upgrade and Metro Integration (commencing 2024), Luddenham Metro Station (opening 2026), Sydney Science Park (beginning 2025), Western Sydney Aerotropitis Infrastructure and Development (starting 2023), and M12 Motorway (under construction).
+The following list details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.